Cumquart Jam Tips and Basic Recipe

 While visiting my dear mum in Brisbane and attending a long overdue doctor's appointment, (missed the border closure - pheww!)
 I was lucky enough to have some cumquarts given to me by a wonderful friend Tracey.
 My mum got quite excited at the prospect of receiving this fresh fruit.
 I have to admit, I've never been a fan of the cumquart.
 I just find it really sour and always believed anything you add A LOT of sugar to mustn't taste great, though I'm always up for a new challenge.

-Drain off the water (reserve a cup or so just in case) grab a stick blender and puree until mushy.
+All you need to do is wash the fruit, removing any stems or blemished bits.
+Weigh the fruit.
+Cut the cumquarts in quarters.
+Throw the cumquarts in a pot seeds and all.
+Cover with water and bring to boil, then simmer until soft.
+Drain off the water (reserve a cup or so just in case), grab a stick blender and puree until mushy.
 Add half the amount of sugar to fruit (eg. 2 cups cumquarts, 1 cup water) stir, boil then reduce heat so it's still bubbling but not totally boiling rapidly and stir frequently.
 It took about 20 - 30 minutes.
 If the consistency is a little thicker than what you'd like during this time, add a bit of the cumquart water you've put aside.
 Also great for making cumquart cordial.